kaltura/playkit-js-google-tag-manager/docs/guide.md

 In order to track player custom events - you have two configuration options

-1. Manually define list of events to track.
+1. Define your own list of events.
-2. Auto Track of all events from a particular events' class.
+2. Track all events from a particular events' category.

- The event classes are:
+ The event categories are:

    - Core Events
    - UI Events